What is a Tech Trek Camp?

 Tech Trek History

 Tech Trek is a model STEM camp that AAUW has used in California beginning in 2000 with a camp at Stanford University.
 Since then Tech Trek camps have expanded to ten college campuses in California and have served more than 10,000 girls.
 The first Florida Tech Trek was held in the summer of 2013 on the University of Central Florida campus, where 40 girls participated in STEM activities.
 The second and third camps were held on the Eckerd College campus in St. Petersburg.
-Sixty girls attended the fourth camp in Boca Raton on the campus of Palm Beach State College, Sixty-two girls attended the 5th camp, and sixty-four girls will be invited to the 6th camp also at Palm Beach State College.
+Sixty girls attended the fourth camp in Boca Raton on the campus of Palm Beach State College, Sixty-two girls attended the 5th camp, and sixty-four girls attended the 6th camp also at Palm Beach State College.
 Girls who attended the camps were exposed to diverse career paths in the STEM fields and discovered how STEM impacted their daily lives.
 They participated in hands-on-activities that increased their learning and met female STEM role models of all ages.

 Financial Support for the Camp